Cut and Cover Lines

 After 1916, the land occupied by the un-electrified and now abandoned LSWR section was extensively re-developed with the result that virtually nothing now remains of this lost line.
 Since this stretch was never part of the District Line service, technically, the White City station on this line can't really be considered an abandoned Underground station!
 Grove Road however provided a stop on the short lived through Metropolitan Line service.

-Shoreditch on the East London Line is going to be permanently closed on 9th June 2006.
-Find out more about this station and why it needs to be closed, despite it being a fairly well used peak service station.
+Shoreditch on the then East London Line closed on 9th June 2006.
+To date, this is the first and only station closure I was actually able to attend - and what an atmosphere there was!
+Find out more about this station, why it neeeded to be closed, despite it being a fairly well used peak service station and to read an account of the closing day.

 The station was situated just west of Wood Lane, almost opposite the old Central line station.
 You can find out more about its location and use along with information about its sister station on the Central Line by clicking here.